Waiting on God’s calling and fulfilment of our life purpose

 1 Thessalonians 4:7-8 NLT God has called us to live holy lives, not impure lives.
 Therefore, anyone who refuses to live by these rules is not disobeying human teaching but is rejecting God, who gives his Holy Spirit to you.

-One example from the Bible is Judas Iscariot, whom Jesus personally to become an apostle.
+One example from the Bible is Judas Iscariot, whom Jesus personally called to become an apostle.
 Judas did the same miracles as the rest of the apostles, he also healed the sick and cast out demons.
 But Judas allowed his sinful nature to prevail, failed to be holy, and betrayed his Saviour at the end.

 1 Peter 1:14-16 NLT So you must live as God’s obedient children.
 Don’t slip back into your old ways of living to satisfy your own desires.
 You didn’t know any better then.
 But now you must be holy in everything you do, just as God who chose you is holy.
 For the Scriptures say, “You must be holy because I am holy.”